ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/configuration.md

 The configuration file for `ydbops` is a YAML-formatted file containing multiple profiles.
 Profiles for `ydbops` work in the same way as profiles in [{{ ydb-short-name }} CLI](../ydb-cli/profile/index.md) do.

+Default configuration file location follows the same convention as {{ ydb-short-name }} CLI does, it is located in the same folder in `ydbops` subdirectory.
+For comparison:

+- default configuration file for {{ ydb-short-name }} CLI: `$HOME/ydb/config/config.yaml`
+- default configuration file for `ydbops` CLI is in same folder, `ydbops` subdirectory: `$HOME/ydb/ydbops/config/config.yaml`

 Certain command line options can be written in the configuration file instead of being specified directly in the `ydbops` invocation.

 ### Examples